promesante/promesante.github.io/_posts/2021-04-28-clojure_repl_driven_development_part_1.md

 * [integrant](https://github.com/weavejester/integrant) / [integrant-rep](https://github.com/weavejester/integrant-repl)
 * [mount](https://github.com/tolitius/mount)

 One of the best articles I happened to read on RDD, and on reloaded workflows in particular, is the [Guide to the Duct Framework](https://github.com/duct-framework/docs/blob/master/GUIDE.rst), which shows a demo of a reloaded workflow in a strictly practical fashion, building a REST API from the ground up, and showing step-by-step the whole path.
-This approach is particularly illuminating for getting a first hand experience in RDD.
+This approach is particularly illuminating for getting hands-on experience in RDD.

 A project I've worked on was based on [Luminus](https://luminusweb.com/), a well known project template in the Clojure ecosystem, which tidily packages and integrates a vast set of tools widely adopted in the Clojure ecosystem.
 As its state manager, Luminus chose mount, and from then on I have adopted it as well.